lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **Jelsafan0** _(19-Aug-18 04:28 PM)_

-> But Seth isn’t new...?
+> But Seth isn't new...?

 **Bagelwrecker** _(19-Aug-18 04:28 PM)_